Taraxacum officinale, a.k.a. Fairy Clock

 Identifying and Gathering Dandelion

 Dandelion, a member of the Asteracea (or Sunflower) family separates itself from the multitude of lookalikes by its smooth, toothed leaves, milky stem sap and fleshy taproot.
-This root, which can grow to up to one foot in length, is one source of this species’ strength.
+This root, which can grow a foot (30 cm) or more in length, is one source of this species’ strength.
 It’s a busy chemical factory, gathering nutrition from deep within the soil and absorbing pollutants.

 Because dandelion is one of the detoxifying plants, it’s a good idea to gather dandelion away from high-traffic areas if you can.
 If you’re buying dried dandelion, look for leaf that’s crisp and bright to deep green and root that has bits of both white and dark brown.

 Quick ID tips: Dandelion Leaf

 Appearance: Basal lanceolate leaves with smooth texture and often notched sides.
 Stem is hollow with a single yellow flower at the end of each stalk.
 These stalks dry to a purple or brown color.
 The leaf should retain its green color with drying.